kmdlogic/kmd-logic-document-generation-client/docs/Workshop/Docgen-Workshop.md

 1. You are a KMD User
 2. Verify `cURL` command line tool is available in your system by executing `curl --help` in command prompt.
 3. If you don't have `cURL` then please download the package from [here](https://curl.se/dlwiz/?type=bin) for your respective OS ([Refer](https://help.ubidots.com/en/articles/2165289-learn-how-to-install-run-curl-on-windows-macosx-linux) for help in how to install)
 4. You should have either a Share point or Azure storage account to store templates.
+In this workshop, we will be focussing on Azure storage.

-Document generation service is hosted on Logic platform among with many other services.
-To use Document generation service on Logic platform you need to do the followings
+Document generation service is hosted on Logic platform along with many other services.
+To use Document generation service on Logic platform you need to do the following

 1. Create a subscription in Logic platform by logging in to [Logic Console](https://console.kmdlogic.io/)
 2. Create a Document generation configuration.
 3. Create client credentials for an authorized access to Document generation service.
-4. Use the above created `Subscription Id`, `Configuration Id` and `Client Credentials` while accessing the Document generation APIs to request for a document.
+4. Use the above created `Subscription Id`, `Configuration Id` and `Client Credentials` while accessing the Document Generation APIs to request for a document.
 5. Document generation APIs can be accessed using `cURL` commands or through a [dotnet client](https://www.nuget.org/packages/Kmd.Logic.DocumentGeneration.Client).
 Also refer to our [Github](https://github.com/kmdlogic/kmd-logic-document-generation-client) for more information.
 6. Once document is generated you will receive a notification from Logic about the status of your request.
 7. There are APIs available in Document geneation to get the URL where the document is generated and uploaded to.